I read, save, research, create, and share book lists. I own books of book lists.

 #1: We risk committing the chronological fallacy.

-The chronological fallacy says that it is not logical to preference one item over another just because it is older/newer.
+The chronological fallacy says that it is not logical to prefer one item over another just because it is older/newer.
 There must be other reasons than simply the item’s age for us to choose it.

 #2: We risk imbibing unbiblical philosophy and cultural attitudes.